V-Sekai/manuals/decisions/20240715-vrchat-networking-mental-model.md

 ## The Context

 In the realm of virtual reality, particularly within VRChat, understanding the networking model is crucial for developers.
-This proposal aims to create a comprehensive mental model of VRChat's networking system.
+This proposal aims to create a comprehensive conceptual model of VRChat's networking system.

 ## The Problem Statement